[This article was updated for 2019]

 Are Off-Road Tires Considered Winter Tires?

-One last thing to consider is winter rated all-terrain tires, which are pretty much all-terrain tire with winter compounds.
-These are ultimate winter warriors, capable of tackling heavy snow covered routes, and even the slush and mud that follows in the shoulder weather.
+One last thing to consider is winter-rated all-terrain tires, which are pretty much all-terrain tire with winter compounds.
+These are ultimate winter warriors, capable of tackling heavy snow covered routes, and even the slush and mud that follows in the warmer weather.